victorcaquilpan/Tutorial-DPC-AIML/README.md

 This repository includes a Python implementation of an image classification model trained on the [Fashion-MNIST](https://www.kaggle.com/datasets/zalando-research/fashionmnist) dataset.
 The script provides a foundational training pipeline that will be containerized using Docker and deployed on DPC.

 1) **Create PVC on DPC**.
 You can use the file `dpc-files/pvc`, where we are defining the storage for our project (data, results, etc).
 We are using 2Gib for this project.
-The maximum is 1000Gib. **NOTE**: You can ask the AIML's System Adm for more storage if you need.
+The maximum is 1000Gib. **NOTE**: You can ask the AIML's System Admin for more storage if you need.
 Run:

 ```
 cd dpc-files